How to cut food costs – 4 lessons from my nan

 My nan never wastes.
 She turns bones into soup stock, and always finds a home for that last chicken wing—whether it's in the stomach of a force-fed guest or tucked in the fridge for tomorrow's omelette.

 You don't have to force feed your dinner guests to apply nan's anti-waste principles.
 Simply save all leftovers, no matter how small.
 Get creative and craft full meals out of table scraps: think stir fries, or sandwiches stuffed with shredded chicken.
 Even the most minimal scraps can become pasta toppings or salad condiments.
 And my nan was right about the humble omelette—it's the best blank canvas for eclectic embellishments.

 Lesson #2: Shop around

-The fresh fish section at the supermarket is my nan's version of Disneyland.
+The fresh fish section at the supermarket is my nan's version of a theme park.
 She finds endless entertainment in comparing costs and cuts of fish, then moves on to tackle the other aisles.

 You can still get the best food bargains without pitching a tent at your local grocer's.
 Just be more attentive on supermarket runs, and tailor meals around sale items!
 Shop around before committing to any can of beans (or even any grocery store)!

 Consider bargain-rich grocers, or that family-owned shop down the street.
 Don't be afraid to stray from big names—after all, nan's second favourite hangout is the simple outdoor fish market!